Process Management

 Automatic quality checks

-Automatic quality checks detect the most common errors as soon as the photos are uploaded and make it possible to request a better photo immediately.
-For example, faces that are too close to the edge of the image (the head is cropped at the top), a sideways head position (looking left or right) or an unfavorable camera position (frog or bird's eye view) are automatically detected and objected to.
-The automatic quality check is triggered in about 5.5% of the uploads, in 74% of the cases the first corrected photo is already accepted.
-After four attempts, the quality check is overridden and the photo is accepted for upload.
-After the automatic quality check, the manual quality check is an important component of Photo Collect.
+Automatic quality checks detect the most common errors as soon as the photos are uploaded and make it possible to immediately request a better photo.
+For example, pictures without people, group photos, people wearing sunglasses, faces taken too close, a sideways head position (looking left or right) or an unfavorable camera position (frog or bird's eye view) are automatically detected and objected to.
+The automatic quality checks are performed on all photos and lead to an automatic rejection of the first image in approx. 9.5% of the cases.

 Manual quality control

-In manual quality control, each uploaded photo is reviewed by a person and either accepted or rejected.
-Usually this work is done by the customer, often by the HR department, corporate security or the ID card office.
-If a photo does not meet the requirements, it can be rejected with a reason for rejection.
-The person from whom the photo was uploaded is then automatically informed of the rejection reason by e-mail or SMS and can submit a better photo later.
+During manual quality control, each uploaded photo is briefly reviewed by a person and either accepted or rejected.
+If necessary, the image can also be edited directly in the workflow.
+Usually, this work is done by the customer themselves, often by the HR department, corporate security or the ID office.
+If a photo does not meet the requirements, it can be rejected with a predefined rejection reason (e.g., illumination or image quality).
+The person who uploaded the photo is then automatically informed of the rejection reason by e-mail or SMS and can submit a better photo later.

 Quality control is optional and can be skipped if required.
 However, we highly recommend performing this step.
 Here are the five reasons why: